Best tools to grow your business exponentially!

 Limit Login Attempts

-In WordPress, by default, users are allowed to try to login as many times as they like.
-If you often forget which letters are capital, this may help, but it also opens you up to brute force attacks.
+In WordPress, by default, users are allowed to try to log in as many times as they like.
+If you often forget which letters are capitalized, this may help, but it also opens you up to brute-force attacks.

 You can limit the number of login attempts until users are temporarily blocked.
 It reduces your chances of being attacked by brute force since the hacker is locked out before their attack is completed.

 Using a WordPress login limit attempts plugin, you can easily enable this feature.

 Using Settings > Login Limit Attempts, you can change the number of login attempts once you’ve installed the plugin.

 Users who are logged in may occasionally stray away from their screens, posing a security risk.
 Someone can take control of their session, change their passwords, and modify their account.